top of page

 Know What’s Negotiable

 Many aspects of the sale can be negotiated, from repair credits to closing date adjustments and even agent commissions.
-For example, if the buyer requests a lower closing date, you may be able to adjust to fit their needs.
+For example, if the buyer requests a sooner closing date, you may be able to adjust to fit their needs.
 Understanding what levers you can pull will help you save on closing costs as well.

 Being proactive in negotiations shows your willingness to work with buyers, which could lead to valuable compromises that benefit both parties.